Sustainability: Principles and Practice

 Day 2: Trends and Strategies

-Lectures and discussions on day 2 will focus in depth on the specific areas in which societies and organizations might be concerned with sustainability.
+Lectures and discussions will focus in depth on the specific areas in which societies and organizations might be concerned with sustainability.
 Among these are energy, materials, natural resources (water, land, etc.), and social justice concerns.
 We will identify common challenges in these areas and strategies to address them, using case studies to inform discussions.
 Topics include:

 - Sustainability of global resources

 Lectures and activities will identify best practices in setting concrete goals and designing appropriate, measurable indicators in the area of sustainability.
 This will involve discussions about how to identify and define what is and what is not sustainable.
 Topics include:

 - Sustainability goals and planning

 - Benchmarks and indicators